ibm-cloud-docs/ContinuousDelivery/toolchains_using.md

 Open toolchains are available on {{site.data.keyword.cloud}}.
 You can use a toolchain to be productive in your daily development, deployment, and operations work.
 After you set up a toolchain, you can add, delete, or configure tool integrations and manage access to the toolchain.
 {: shortdesc}

-Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances and toolchains are deprecated.
-You can no longer create Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances.
-As of 14 January 2022, you cannot create new toolchains within Cloud Foundry orgs.
-You can create new toolchains in resource groups.
-On 28 February 2022, all toolchains within Cloud Foundry orgs that did not contain a Professional plan instance of the {{site.data.keyword.contdelivery_short}} service were deleted.
-As of 15 August 2022, all toolchains within Cloud Foundry orgs that contain a Professional plan instance of the {{site.data.keyword.contdelivery_short}} service will be deleted.
-Before this date, you can use the [toolchain migration wizard](/docs/ContinuousDelivery?topic=ContinuousDelivery-migrate_toolchains) to migrate existing toolchains from Cloud Foundry orgs to resource groups.
-{: deprecated}

-You can manage toolchains in the Dallas, Washington, Toronto, Sao Paulo, London, Frankfurt, Sydney, Osaka, and Tokyo Public regions by using resource groups.
-You can use Cloud Foundry organizations (orgs) to manage toolchains in the Dallas, London, and Frankfurt Public regions.
-Access control and authorized user management function differently for toolchains depending on whether they are contained in a resource group or a Cloud Foundry org.
-{: important}

 ## Configuring a tool integration
 {: #configuring_a_tool_integration}